 *NOTE: Don’t forget to tape off your baseboards and crown moulding or ceiling as well around the entire perimeter of the room.

-video tutorial: measuring/determining panels
+faux finish video tutorial 1: measuring/determining panels

 Once your panels are taped off, it’s almost time to begin the glazing.
 A good thing to do before proceeding is to simply place some “X’s” using your painters tape, on EVERY OTHER section in your room.
 Because the process involves painting the sections in stages, this will help remind us to skip adjacent sections so we don’t make a mistake.